 Canadian Landlord-Tenant Act in Ontario: Rights and Responsibilities

-Landlords and tenants alike have corresponding rights and responsibilities under the residential tenancies Act.
+Owners and tenants alike have corresponding responsibilities and rights under the Act.
 The Landlord Tenant Board (LTB) created a brochure that outlines their roles, how to reach them, and detailed tenant and landlord responsibilities and rights.
-To print or get a copy, you can go to the nearest LTB office, service centre, or find it online.
+To print or get a copy, you can go to the nearest Landlord and Tenant Board office, service centre, or find it online.

 Understanding the Complete Ontario Landlord-Tenant Act